Jimmy-Z/Linkle/README.md

 * 0.1.4 config import/export and some bug fixes around initializing and cookie handling.
 * 0.1.5 additional cookie handling method and again initialization bug fix.
 * 0.1.6 I think I finally got "nothing happens when clicked" fixed properly.
+* 0.1.7 more verbose via notification and cookie handling fix again.
+* 0.1.8 a button in options page to revoke permissions, and a fix for cookie handling breakage caused by notification introduced in 0.1.7

 Thanks
 ---